- AWS Lambda offers Serverless computing

 - All calls made to AWS Lambda must complete execution within 300 seconds.
-The default timeout is 3 seconds, but you can set the timeout to any value between 1 and 300 seconds.
+Default timeout is 3 seconds.
+Timeout can be set the timeout to any value between 1 and 300 seconds.

 Lambda Functions & Event Sources

-- An event source is the AWS service or custom application that publishes events
+- Event source is an AWS service or custom application that publishes events

 - Lambda function is the custom code that processes the events